Loan Workouts - Modifications

 - Capital impairment, with all that results, including a decline in the value of the lender's stock.

-- Employees who are costing their employer - lenders money are losing their jobs for good reason.
+- Employees of financial institutions who are costing their employer - lenders money are losing their jobs for good reason.
 Remember,

 every day a lender is unrealistic or unreasonable means greater losses for the lender, the shareholders and possibly the tax payers.